-The crux of the issue is distinguishing between cases in which the law of occupation and apartheid do not overlap, and cases in which an overlapping does in fact exists.
-If the two branches of international law do not overlap in relation to certain specific conduct, they will apply cumulatively without any normative conflict.
-Thus, apartheid will fill gaps in the law of occupation by dealing with conduct that is not directly addressed by international humanitarian law.
+The crux of the issue is distinguishing between cases in which the law of occupation and apartheid do not overlap, and cases in which an overlapping does in fact exists.91 If the two branches of international law do not overlap in relation to certain specific conduct, they will apply cumulatively without any normative conflict.92 Thus, apartheid will fill gaps in the law of occupation by dealing with conduct that is not directly addressed by international humanitarian law.

 However, it is possible that the rules on apartheid under international human rights law and international criminal law overlap with certain provisions of the law of occupation.
 In this case, two scenarios can be distinguished.
 On the one hand, it is possible that the law of occupation and the ban on apartheid reinforce each other.
 For instance, this is the case of the prohibition of settlements: settlements are illegal under Article 49(6) of the Fourth Geneva Convention and can be used to impose a system of racial discrimination and segregation that amounts to apartheid.
 On the other hand, the law of occupation and apartheid can present apparent normative conflicts, for instance, in relation to the possibility for the occupying power to maintain two different legal systems in the occupied territory, one pursuant to the duty to maintain the law in force in the occupied territory for the local population, the other pursuant the right of the occupying power to adopt measures to protect its own safety.
 If the two provisions reinforce each other, no issue should arise.
+If there is an apparent normative conflict, though, this should be avoided through interpretation, following the established case law of international courts and tribunals on the relationship between international human rights law and international humanitarian law.
+The ICJ reached this conclusion in its 1996

-&lt;sup>90 For more on this, see Jackson, Miles, "Expert Opinion", cit.
+90 For more on this, see Jackson, Miles, "Expert Opinion", cit.

-Wall Opinion, para.
+91 Wall Opinion, para.
 106.

-&lt;sup>92 Jackson, Miles, "Expert Opinion", cit., paras 46-47.
+92 Jackson, Miles, "Expert Opinion", cit., paras 46-47.